GandiTheReal/DDB6-SSS-QuizAgilerFixpreis/README.md

 1) Selection for max points in the Quiz is first answer > second answer > third answer
 2) 60% and above shows the price-calculator
 3) If the bonus-question is answered correctly, a "contract" is created for printing
+4) You can also run "npm start" in the Terminal to start the project